RecSys-lab/ViLLA-MMBench/README.md

 ## 📬 Contact

-For questions or collaboration opportunities, please open an issue or reach out the authors.
+If you have any questions or collaboration opportunities, please open an issue or contact the authors.